 Side Effects and Warnings

-Fresh coconut water also tone up the heart.
-But coconut oil is high in cholesterol (saturated fat) and should be avoided or replaced by polyunsaturated fats such as corn, safflower, soy beans and sesame oils which tend to lower the level of LDL.
-There are mono saturated fats such as olive and peanut oils which have more or less neutral effect on the LDL level.
-If you have high cholesterol, you may not want to use so much coconut, as coconut is high in saturated fat, which increases cholesterol in the blood.
+Fresh coconut water also tones up the heart.
+However, oil contains high cholesterol (saturated fat) and should be avoided or replaced by polyunsaturated fats such as corn, safflower, soybeans, and sesame oils, which tend to lower the level of LDL.
+There are also monounsaturated fats such as olive and peanut oils, which have a more or less neutral effect on the LDL level.
+If you have high cholesterol, you may not want to use so much coconut, as it is high in saturated fat, which increases cholesterol in the blood.